 LGBTQ in the South – Telling Your Story with Data

 Data can be a powerful storytelling tool, yet historically there has been a lack of reliable statistics about LGBTQ Southerners.
 But we now have a growing body of data telling an important and multi-layered story about LGBTQ Southerners –that ⅓ of all LGBTQ people in our country live in the South, that LGBTQ Southerners are more likely to be people of color, low-income, and raising families than in any other region in the U.S., and that there are more new HIV infections among men who have sex with men in the South than in any other region.
 This webinar provided grassroots leaders with an overview of who LGBTQ Southerners are, the issues they face, and how to find specific data about their local communities using the Williams Institute online resources.

 Applying for 501c3 Status

-On February 21, we held a webinar giving an overview of what it means to have 501c3 status, what are the other options available, and what are the steps to apply.
+When it comes to seeking funding, one of the most common barriers grassroots leaders face is the lack of nonprofit status.
+Most foundations supporting LGBTQ work in the South require that groups have 501c3 status or a fiscal sponsor.
+This webinar provided overview of what it means to have 501c3 status, what other options are available, and what the steps are to apply.
 The webinar began by looking at the advantages and disadvantages of seeking 501c3 nonprofit status.
 The group also discussed all the steps involved in becoming a 501c3, including a question and answer session with Southern LGBTQ leaders who have recently secured their 501c3 status.

 This post is also available in: Español (Spanish)